mylofi/webauthn-local-client/BUNDLERS.md

             target: "es2022"
         },
     },

+    // ..
 });
 ```

-This plugin works for the `astro dev` (dev-server), `astro preview` (also dev-server), and `astro build` modes.
-In all cases, it copies the `dist/bundlers/walc-external-bundle.js` file into the `public/` directory of your project root.
-It also injects an inline `<script>` element into the head of all generated pages, which dynamically loads the `/walc-external-bundle.js` script file (which has all the dependencies needed.).
+This plugin works for the `astro dev` (dev-server), as well as `astro build` / `astro preview` modes.
+In all cases, it copies the `dist/bundlers/walc-external-bundle.js` file into the `public/` directory of your project root, as well as the `dist/` directory when running a build.
+It also injects an inline `<script>` element into the `<head>` of all generated pages, which dynamically loads the `/walc-external-bundle.js` script file (which has all the external dependencies needed).

 **Note:** At present, this plugin is not configurable in any way (i.e., calling `WALC()` above with no arguments).
 If something about its behavior is not compatible with your Astro project setup -- which can vary widely and be quite complex to predict or support by a basic plugin -- it's recommended you simply copy over the `webauthn-local-client/bundler-plugins/astro.mjs` plugin and make necessary changes.